Trooper Henry Rupert Salmon

 After several weeks at sea, the men finally saw the dusty shoreline of Port Said or Alexandria.
 The reality of leaving home truly sank in.
 The recruits would soon exchange the ship’s cramped decks for the sandy training grounds of Egypt, preparing for what lay ahead.

-ARRIVAL AND THE 1916 “TRANSFER”
+ARRIVAL AND THE 1916 “TRANSFER” TO 12TH LIGHT HORSE

-When Harry arrived in Egypt, in late November 1915, the AIF was in the middle of a major reorganisation following the evacuation from Gallipoli.
+When Harry arrived in Egypt, probably late November 1915, the AIF was in the middle of a major reorganisation following the evacuation from Gallipoli.
 Many men who had been allotted to the Light Horse on enlistment found their paperwork shuffled as new formations were created and old ones restructured.
 That is why his record shows a formal transfer to the 12th Light Horse on 22 February 1916, even though he was already with that regiment in practice.
 It was an administrative re-allocation, finalising which reinforcements officially belonged to which unit once the Gallipoli veterans returned to Egypt.

 DESERT TRAINING EARLY 1916